rabowskyb/amazon-sagemaker-workshop/README.md

 ### Module 2:  Video Game Sales Notebook

 In this module, we'll work our way through an example Jupyter notebook that demonstrates how to use an Amazon-provided algorithm in SageMaker.
 More specifically, we'll use SageMaker's version of XGBoost, a popular and efficient open-source implementation of the gradient boosted trees algorithm.
 Gradient boosting is a supervised learning algorithm that attempts to predict a target variable by combining the estimates of a set of simpler, weaker models.
-XGBoost has done remarkably well in machine learning competitions because it robustly handles a variety of data types, relationships, and distributions.
-It often is useful, go-to algorithm in working with structured data, such as might be found in relational databases and flat files.
+XGBoost has done remarkably well in machine learning competitions because it robustly handles a wide variety of data types, relationships, and distributions.
+It often is a useful, go-to algorithm in working with structured data, such as data that might be found in relational databases and flat files.

 To begin, follow these steps: